seanox/aspect-js/README.md

   less than 64kB for all (so the plan)
 - Component based architecture
-- Modularization (supports imports at the runtime)
+- Modularization (supports imports at the runtime) Component concept for smart/automatic loading of composite resources
 - Event handling
 - Expression Language
   simple meta-language extension in combination with full JavaScript